 - Reduces anxiety

 Encouraging some light physical activity such as walking or running will strengthen your employees' immune systems – making them less susceptible to illnesses.
-Reducing the number of sick days, fewer medical appointments, and an overall reduction in employee absenteeism.
+In turn, this leads to a reduction in the number of sick days, fewer medical appointments, and an overall improvement to employee absenteeism.

-At UKIM, we can help employers adopt a range of employee wellbeing strategies.
+At UKIM, we can help employers adopt a range of Employee Wellbeing Strategies.
 Our aim is to provide a range of preventative approaches and solutions to help people to thrive at work.
-In return, your investment in the health and wellbeing of your employees will enable you to reduce sickness, reduce absence & presenteeism whilst making your employee feel more valued and rewarding you with their loyalty.
+In return, your investment in the health and wellbeing of your employees will enable you to reduce sickness and improve on Absence & Presenteeism - whilst making your employee feel more valued and rewarding you with their loyalty.

 Let's discuss our ideas further?
 Call our team of dedicated occupational health experts on 0191 512 8220 or click here to email us.